lassebaerlandstrand/Snake-TDT4100-Project/README.md

 ## How to play

 Run the main method in the [App Application](src/main/java/Snake/App.java).
 Then a 800x800 window opens.
 To start playing, press WASD or the arrow buttons, and the snake will move in the corresponding direction.
 If you would want to pause the game, press SPACE.
-The game will continue until you collide with the walls or youself.
+The game will continue until you collide with the walls or yourself.
 Then a Game Over screen will appear, which will display your score and the highscore.
 To continue playing, do the same as you initially did to start playing, in other words press WASD or the arrow buttons.

 ## Logic and structure